Stripe (pattern): History

+In the United States during this time, the stripe's stigma was well entrenched.
+This led to prisoners wearing a Prison uniform of black and white stripes for both humiliation and to discourage escape attempts.
+This practice continued until the early 20th century, when striped uniforms were slowly phased out by the United States.

+Stripes entered mainstream western fashion in the roaring twenties, particularly in men's clothing like the pinstripe Suit.
+Stripes frequently appeared as part of school uniforms as well, first at public schools, then at universities.
+Fashion designer Coco Chanel incorporated stripes in her designs, having been inspired by the Marinière worn by French seamen.

 Usage and appearance

 As a pattern (more than one stripe together), stripes are commonly seen in nature, food, emblems, clothing, and elsewhere.

 Two-toned stripes inherently draw one's attention, and as such are used to signal hazards.
 They are used in road signs, barricade tape, and thresholds.

 In nature, as with the zebra, stripes may have developed through natural selection to produce motion dazzle.

 Stripes may give appeal to certain sweets like the candy cane.

 For hundreds of years, stripes have been used in clothing.
 Striped clothing has frequently had negative symbolism in Western cultures.
 Historian Michel Pastoureau explores the cultural history of these design decisions in the book, The Devil's Cloth.